Vespa soror

 The large yellow head, greatly enlarged and widened behind the eyes, and very slight differences in colour as well as obvious differences in size differentiate this species from Vespa ducalis.

 This species is found in Hong Kong and parts of South China (Hainan, Guangdong), Vietnam and North Thailand (Chiang Mai).
-In Hong Kong, it is not a very common species, although it is not rare in rural, unpolluted countryside.
+In Hong Kong, although not among the more common species, it is not rare in rural, unpolluted countryside, only occasionally venturing into urban areas.
 It does not generally fly near people, although it is not at all secretive; seemingly confident due to its large size, it flies slowly and conspicuously in the open.

 This species is a voracious predator; workers frequently attack and kill grasshoppers, cicadas, large butterflies, dragonflies and even mantids and large spiders!
 This species appears to be a voracious predator that will attack and kill any insect it can overpower, and due to its size and strength, few other insects are a match for it.
 The photos below show a worker about to carry the meat from a dragonfly away, and another tearing into a freshly killed cicada.

 This is probably the second largest hornet after Vespa mandarinia.
-Looking at specimens in my collection, it is in fact larger than the famous Japanese form, and is only slightly smaller than the Taiwanese colour form, which is generally larger.
+From comparing a large number of specimens in my collection, it is in fact often slightly larger than the famous Japanese form, and is only slightly smaller than the Taiwanese colour form, which is generally larger.
 The photo below shows them together (both queens).